mehulagg/gitlab/doc/development/feature_flags/development.md

 ### Removing a feature flag locally (in development)

-When manually enabling or disabling a feature flag from the Rails console, its default value gets overwritten.
+Once you have manually enabled or disabled a feature flag to test in your local environment, the flag's default value gets overwritten and it takes precedence over the `default_enabled` value.
 This can cause confusion when changing the flag's `default_enabled` attribute.

+Take for example a flag that has been enabled and disabled a few times during development.
+When we are ready to enable the flag by default, we set `default_enabled: true` in the .yml file.

+- If the flag was manually enabled before, the feature will be enabled.
+Not because of the new `default_enabled` value of the flag but because it was enabled manually.
+- If the flag was manually disabled before, the feature will remain disabled.

-To reset the feature flag to the default status, you can remove it in the rails console (`rails c`) as follows:
+To reset the feature flag to the default status set in its .yml file, you can remove it using the rails console (`rails c`) as follows:

 ```ruby
 Feature.remove(:feature_flag_name)